benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 I'm aware that reality is messier and more complicated than the shiny, easy world of everyone being a leader.
 As such, please don't understand the above list as any kind of checklist, one needs to fulfil in order to be recognized as a leader.
 Rather please be aware, that some groups of people, such as underrepresented groups, may not show the listed traits as easy as the typical white-male team member.
-If members of your team are part of an underrepresented group and you don't perceive them as a leader, there might be other reasons at work, then them not being fit for leading.
+If members of your team are part of an underrepresented group and you don't perceive them as a leader, there might be other reasons at work, than them not being a leader.
+They most probably need explicit [sponsorship][sponsorship] and your organization may benefit from talking about [systemic][systemic-bias] and [unconscious][unconscious-bias] biases and concepts such as the [glass ceiling][glass-ceiling].

 [slw]: http://softwareleadweekly.com/issues/316